What does OneSky do?

 1) Sign up to receive our updates and stories on our contact page.

-3) Donate your birthday or other special occasion, or use your talents to bake, sing, dance or anything else you like to do to raise funds for the kids.
+3) Donate your birthday or other special occasion monies, or use your talents to bake, sing, dance or anything else you like to do to raise funds for the kids.

-I am a high school/college student.
+I am a secondary school/university student.
 How can I help?

 You can become involved in creative fundraising efforts with the help of of your friends and family by visiting the GoFundraise Website for ideas and registration.

 You may also wish to volunteer at our OneSky Australia events.
 To notify us of your interest please email us.

 From time to time we also plan a special volunteer trip to China for a limited number of students and Chinese adoptees.
 Information on pending trips will be advertised on our website, social media and/or to those listed on our database.